juji-io/datalevin/doc/rules.md

 This approach enjoys the benefits of the rule rewrite algorithms such as magic sets, while avoiding potential slow-down due to the explosion of magic rules brought by the rewrite.

+### Rule clause order optimization

+Similar to query optimization, we also optimize the join order of rule clauses.
+The rule clauses are reordered based on the following criteria: the number of bounded variables (which benefit from seeding) and the clause cardinality (size).
+More bounded variables and smaller clauses are evaluated first, so that tuple generation is more constrained.

 ### Temporel Elimination